Stefanolovi/UVM_RAL/README.md

 # RAL
 This project aims to learn about Register Abstraction Layer (RAL) and use it to test a device.
 I've written a simple Register File that can be found in the src folder with the purpose of starting with a easy device.
 Note that although the file is called 'WINDOWEDRF' it's only a regular RF with a single port used for both reading or writing.
 I plan to expand this in the future, eventually testing a fully functional Windowed RF with RAL.

-## Problem
-The problem I'm facing at the moment is that the Register model I've written is not working as intended: When I try to issue a read operation it's interpreted as a write.

 ## RAL structure
 In the file RAL_pkg you can find the Register Model: I define a 64 bit register with a single field, then I instance it 64 times in a reg_block.
 I then instance the reg block in a top_reg_block.
 I believe this is not strictly necessary, and would only be useful if I wanted to add more memory elements to the model, is this correct?